Julie K. Goonewardene

 Julie K. Goonewardene was elected to the American Medical Association Board of Trustees as its public member in November 2011 and officially began serving her four-year term in June 2012.
 She is the third person ever to hold this position.

-In addition to being recognized as an expert in bringing groups together across the health care spectrum to develop solutions to medical issues, Ms. Goonewardene is an experienced entrepreneur.
+Recognized as an expert in bringing groups together across the health care spectrum to develop solutions to medical issues, Ms. Goonewardene is an experienced entrepreneur.
 She co-founded and served as president of a venture-backed software company, which she sold in 2004.
-Previously, she was president of an information technology consulting firm and co-founder of an IT professional services firm that went public three years after its inception.
+Previously she was president of an information technology consulting firm and co-founder of an IT professional services firm that went public three years after its inception.

 Ms. Goonewardene is a frequent speaker both nationally and internationally on entrepreneurship and an author on innovation.
 She is a member of the Economic Club of Chicago and the Chicago Finance Exchange, and is a trustee of Springboard Enterprises, a national nonprofit venture catalyst.

-Ms. Goonewardene holds a Bachelor of Science with honors in general management and a Masters of Science in health communication both from Purdue University.
+Ms. Goonewardene holds a Bachelor of Science with honors in general management and a Master of Science in health communication both from Purdue University.
 She is married to James Wallin.
 They have three children.